 During your time in the Planet Pavilion, small groups of children can visit the gift shop, if required.
 They must be separated into small groups due to the limited space available in the gift shop.

 The Space Pavilion (building 2)

-This building contains an interactive exhibition, along with two teaching spaces; the Classroom and Events Space.
+This building contains an interactive exhibition, along with two indoor spaces; the Classroom and Events Space.

 Please note your time here will be self-guided, however an Explainer will be present to answer any of your children’s questions.
 You can also use the Space Pavilion section of the worksheets to help you.